 Travel Tips for Namibia

-Etosha National Park and Sossusvlei are busy year-round, so it’s a good idea to book your camp or lodge in advance even if you’re not travelling during the busiest months.
+Etosha National Park and Sossusvlei are busy year-round, so it’s a good idea to book your camp or safari lodge in advance, even if you’re not traveling during the busiest months.

-It’s a good idea to spend a few days in each place rather than packing too many places in to your trip so that you have time to soak up the serenity of Namibia’s beautiful landscapes.
+It’s a good idea to spend a few days in each place rather than packing too many places into your trip so that you have time to soak up the serenity of Namibia’s beautiful landscapes.